2.20 Student Workload and Duty Hours on Core and Elective Clinical Rotations

 Response options: Yes or No

-- DO INCLUDE all clinical and academic activities during which you were physically present in the hospital or clinic—hours of scheduled clerkship activities (rounding, seeing patients, completing medical records, ordering and reviewing lab tests, etc.), time spent sleeping in the hospital when you are on-call (but not when you are not on-call), time in scheduled didactic sessions, and time in the Primary Care Clerkship, PCE tutorials, and Patient Doctor-III.
+- DO INCLUDE all clinical and academic activities during which you were physically present in the hospital or clinic—hours of scheduled clerkship activities (rounding, seeing patients, completing medical records, ordering and reviewing lab tests, etc.); time spent sleeping in the hospital when you are on-call (but not when you are not on-call); time in scheduled didactic sessions; and time in required longitudinal experiences, including the Primary Care Clerkship, PCE sessions, and Patient-Doctor tutorials.

 - DO NOT INCLUDE time spent commuting; reading, studying, or preparing academically at home or away from the patient care unit, such as preparing for presentations or conferences and studying for exams; or on hospital premises for activities that are not scheduled as part of your clerkship.